+The EYFS Leader allocates Nursery places according to the Nursery Schools Admission in Lancashire requirements.
 The parents receive a letter informing them of their home visit time and date.
 They are also allocated a start date.
-Each term we have a staggered start; so the returning children can settle back into Nursery and then the new children can be settled in in small groups.
+Each term we have a staggered start so the returning children can settle back into Nursery and then the new children can be settled in in small groups.

-On the home visits and first session members of staff ask parents to transfer any information from other settings, or health professionals and what the child is like at home.
+On the home visits and first session, members of staff ask parents to transfer any information from other settings, or health professionals and what the child is like at home.
 A Nursery induction booklet is given to the parents.
-Personal information from parents about child e.g. who is picking child up from setting, allergies & medical needs, permission for photographs and school visits is also obtained.
+Personal information from parents about the child, e.g. who is picking the child up from the setting, allergies & medical needs, permission for photographs and school visits, is also obtained.